meyouwe/orite/README.md

 # orite
 ### An opinionated rsync wrapper written in Python

-The purpose of this package is to synchronise folders and files between a remote and local server.
+The purpose of orite is to synchronise folders and files between a remote and local server.

 FTP apps like Transmit and Cyberduck can synchronise content, but they are slow.